 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has insufficient funds as at November 30, 2017 to settle its current accounts payable of \$402,670, and insufficient funds to meet its long-term commitments on mineral claims as outlined in Note 5.
+The Company has sufficient funds as at February 28, 2018 to settle its current accounts payable of \$486,070 and taking into account funds received subsequent to the quarter end, is sufficient to meet the current amount of its long-term commitments on mineral claims as outlined in Note 4.

-In the opinion of management, the working capital of \$(81,112) at November 30, 2017 is insufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, working capital of \$847,531 at February 28, 2018 is sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.